JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part1.md

 In the above example, *plain* will *interact* always with *land*, and so on.
 Therefore, the column *type* shows generalized information from *place* (which is a particular case).
 In this case, the column *interaction* shows same cardinality as place, so we may decide to drop *type*.

-> FootNote: In tree based models, more cardinality will result in more splits, what that result in more complexity.
+> Note: In tree based models, more cardinality will result in more splits, what that result in more complexity.
 In other iteration we could test if other techniques perform better.
-Anyway, exists other tricks to select or drop features such us *SelectKBest*, *SelectFromModel*, *WOE*, *IV*, and so on.
-I thought this *craft* technique were easy to keep representative features and let the algorithm figure out these groups.
+Anyway, other tricks to select or drop features exists such us *SelectKBest*, *SelectFromModel*, *WOE*, *IV*, and so on.
+I think this *craft* technique was easy to keep representative features and let the algorithm figure out these groups.

-To illustrate this technique with our dataset, we could see that *payment* and *payment_type* have different names but in the deep them are trying to represent the same.
+To illustrate this technique with our dataset, we could see that *payment* and *payment_type* have different names but in the deep they are trying to represent the same.
 Thus, we concat the columns by '_' and the interaction result as:
 ```
 'pay annually_annually',
 'never pay_never pay',